No Purchase Necessary Laws: Why Sweepstakes Are Free to Enter

 Sometimes companies like Verizon or Sirius XM hold giveaways where you have to be a paying member to enter.
 Why doesn't that violate the no purchase necessary law?

-That's because most jurisdictions will accept that paying money to join wasn't a requirement to enter or win since the payment had to have been made before the chance to win existed.
+Most jurisdictions accept that paying money to join wasn't a requirement to enter or win since the payment had to have been made before the chance to win existed.

 What About Internet Access?
 Does That Count as a Purchase?